mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 [https://github.com/pandoc/lua-filters](https://github.com/pandoc/lua-filters).

 ## Summary

-In this tutorial I explained on how to use the Tcl pandoc filter to embed and process Tcl code during the creation of HTML or PDF documents.
+In this Readme I explained on how to use the Tcl pandoc filter to embed and process Tcl code during the creation of HTML or PDF documents.
 The Tcl filter was generalized so that as well filters for other tools, especially command line application can be easily programmed using the Tcl programming language.
-Examples for a filter for the GraphViz tool dot to create flowcharts and graphs, a package to create SVG images using Tcl, the new _tsvg_ package, and a little renderer for single TeX equations were as well given.
+Examples for a filter for the GraphViz tool dot to create flowcharts and graphs, a package to create SVG images using Tcl, the new _tsvg_ package, a little renderer for single TeX equations, filters for the PIC and EQN langauges and as well for the Pikchr diagram tools are as well included in the pandoc-tcl-filter.
 The provided infrastructure has the advantage that Tcl programmers can stay within their favourite programming language but still can use other nice tools easily for their documentation.
 In case of new may be complex things look for existing Lua filters.
 As Lua is embedded into Pandoc have a look for an existing Lua filter to not reinvent the (filter) wheel.

 ## Documentation